ITU-BDSA2024-GROUP30/Chirp/docs/Cat.md

 Show a screenshot of your project board right before hand-in.
 Briefly describe which tasks are still unresolved, i.e., which features are missing from your applications or which functionality is incomplete.

-Briefly describe and illustrate the flow of activities that happen from the new creation of an issue (task description), over development, etc. until a feature is finally merged into the main branch of your repository.

 What to get through/include:
 - User story setup
 - Two project boards
 - Issues created individually
 - Issues created one person whole week (most times)
 - Show leftover issues
-- Walkthrough from create issue till implemented feature on main.